Luzula arcuata

 Luzula arcuata is a species of flowering plant in the rush family Juncaceae with the modern common name curved wood-rush (formerly curved mountain hair-rush).
 The plant is native to mountains of northern Europe, north-western and north-eastern Asia and north-western North America.

 Description

 Luzula arcuata is a short (up to 10 cm), tufted, shortly rhizomatous, grass-like perennial herb.
 Leaves channelled, hairy.
 The longer flower stalks droop, curving downwards.

 Distribution

-It has a very local distribution, confined to open ground and mountain summit plateaux above 1,250 metres that are sufficiently exposed to be kept snow-free.
+It has a very local distribution, confined to open ground and mountain summit plateaux above 1250 m that are sufficiently exposed to be kept snow-free.
 Its native distribution includes Iceland, Svalbard, northern Norway and Scottish mountains and mountains of Western North America and the Kamchatka peninsula.